hexa-decim8/ISBPM/Class_Materials/Week_1/README.md

 		* Network breaches, loss of IP, loss of customer data, loss of company reputation
 		* "spaghetti code"
 		* difficulty maintaining codebase in the future (i.e. 'legacy' development issues...very costly)
-4. Questions?
+6. Questions?
-5. Review day 1
+7. Review day 1
-6. Preview of Day 2
+8. Preview of Day 2
 	* Things to think about:
 		* How would you solve these problems?
 		* Are there any project management ideas you bring that may apply to some of these problems?

 ### Day 2
 1. Recap Day 1

-2. Basic software development terminology
-	* Modern concepts/what's hot in software development
-		* "the cloud"
-			* What is it?
-			* Have we seen this before? (mainframes?)
-		* Internet of Things
-3. Tenants of modern software development
+2. Tenants of modern software development
 	* What we must do to end up with a working app:
 		* We must discover the problems the app would solve (requirements)
 		* We must figure out how this app will do what it does